 Commercial Cat Food

 This is where commercial cat food comes in.
-Certain nutrients, including a lot of vitamins and amino acids, can be degraded by the temperatures, pressures and chemical treatments used during the manufacturing process, and hence need to be added after manufacture to avoid nutritional deficiency in your cat.
+Certain nutrients, including a lot of vitamins, essential amino acids and omega fatty acds, can be degraded by the temperatures, pressures and chemical treatments used during the manufacturing process, and hence need to be added after manufacture to avoid nutritional deficiency in your cat.

 For example, taurine is an example of a particular amino acid that is found in meat.
 During processing commercial cat food, however, this taurine is degraded, which can result in vitamin and protein deficiency in your cat.
 Therefore, companies will produce synthetic taurine to be added to the meat product later.